 Figure 10 (upper panels) shows the AirMAP and SWING NO2 VCDs measured around the Turceni power plant on 28 August 2015.
-The two airborne instruments largely agree, detecting NO2 VCDs up to 8x10 molec cm-2 in the exhaust plume of the power plant.
-Figure S5 in the Supplement (upper panel) extracts the AirMAP and SWING NO2 VCDs along the path of the ground-based BIRA Mobile-DOAS measurements and compares the three datasets.
-The airborne data correspond to three portions of flight lines recorded between 09:54 and 10:17 UTC.
-The BIRA Mobile-DOAS instrument was sampling the plume during this time so the maximum time difference is 23 minutes.
-This comparison confirms the good agreement for the airborne instruments but indicates that comparing airborne nadir-looking DOAS with ground-based zenith Mobile-DOAS instruments is not straightforward in these conditions.
+The two airborne instruments largely agree, detecting NO2 VCDs up to $8 \times 10^{16}$ molec cm-2 in the exhaust plume of the power plant.
+Figure S5 in the Supplement (upper panel) extracts the AirMAP and SWING NO2 VCDs along the path of the simultaneous ground-based zenith-only Mobile-DOAS measurements and compares the three datasets.
+This comparison

+- 295 confirms the good agreement for the airborne instruments but indicates that comparing airborne nadir-looking DOAS with ground-based zenith Mobile-DOAS instruments is not straightforward in these conditions.
 Table S2 in the Supplement gives the typical AMFs used in this analysis for airborne and zenith-only Mobile-DOAS.
-When observed with the Mobile-DOAS, the plume shows higher NO2 VCDs and appears narrower than with the airborne instruments.
+When observed with the Mobile-DOAS, the plume shows higher $NO_2$ VCDs and appears narrower than with the airborne instruments.
 This is partly related to air mass factor uncertainties, but they can not explain alone such a discrepancy.
-Close to the power plant, the plume is very thin and heterogeneous which leads to 3-D effects in the radiative transfer, as suggested in a previous AROMAT study (Merlaud et al., 2018).
-In these conditions, the 1-D atmosphere of the radiative transfer models used to calculate the airborne AMFs may not be realistic enough and bias the VCDs measured from the aircraft.

-Figure 9 shows those AROMAT-1 $NO_2$ sonde measurements above Turceni which detected the plume.
-The $NO_2$ is not well-mixed in the boundary layer, with maxima aloft and lower VMRs close to the surface.
-This is understandable so close to the source, as high-temperature $NO_x$ is emitted from the 280 m high stack.
-In these balloon-borne datasets, the observed maximum $NO_2$ VMR is about 60 ppb inside the plume, and the $NO_2$ VMR vanishes above 1200 m a.s.l..
+Close to the power plant, the plume is very thin and - heterogeneous which leads to 3-D effects in the radiative transfer, as suggested in a previous AROMAT study (Merlaud et al., 300 to the source, as high-temperature $NO_x$ is emitted from the 280 m high stack.
+In these balloon-borne datasets, the observed 305 maximum $NO_2$ VMR is about 60 ppb inside the plume, and the $NO_2$ VMR vanishes above 1200 m a.s.l..
 These results suggest that airborne measurements with the ULM-DOAS, which can fly safely at 1500 m a.s.l., can provide reliable measurements of the integrated column amount inside the plume.
+Note that we measured $NO_2$ VMRs of up to 95 ppb on the ground at the soccer field (see Fig. S11 in the Supplement) when the wind was blowing from the power plant.